BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 the rest of the UI is housed within.
 Using an SVG instead of a canvas or other html elements means that the interface is sharp on high-resolution screens and looks the same on all devices.

+For faster loading, there are two HTML files: `HummginbirdDragAndDrop2.html` is used for testing the frontend on a computer and loads all the .js files indiviually.  `HummingbirdDragAndDrop.html` only loads the `all.js` file, which is a concatenation of all the files referanced in `HummginbirdDragAndDrop2.html`, in order. `all.js` is generated by running `appender.py`, which should be run before each commit, as it is the only `.js` file the backend will see.

 The UI initializes starting from the file GuiElements.js.
 A number of groups are created as layers for the UI, and then GuiElements